csaatechnicalarts/rust-graph-databases/public_html/content/posts/kuzudb_getting_started_cli.md

 CREATE (u2)-[l02: LivesIn]->(c2)
 RETURN *;
 ```
+At the end of the statement, we use the ```RETURN``` to inspect everything we've loaded into the graph database.

-The section below shows  query output as it appears on the command line.
+The section below shows the Kuzu output as it appears on the command line.

 ```KuzuDB, linenos
 (label:User, 0:0, {name:Carly,age:31})